 At the INDIVIDUAL LEVEL:

 harm reduction expands choices, increases access, and promotes opportunities to assist people be safer when engaged in stigmatized and criminalized behaviors—such as drug use and trading sex.

 At the INSTITUTIONAL LEVEL:

-Harm reduction recognizes that society, and the systems within it, have historically increased harm to people who use drugs or engage in sex work through oppressive policy and stigmatizing culture.
+harm reduction aims to shift organizations/systems (and our broader culture) to be safer for both individuals and communities.
+Society, and the systems within it, have historically increased harm to people who use drugs or engage in sex work through oppressive policy and stigmatizing culture.

-meeting people where they’re at, but not leaving them there
+- meeting people where they’re at, but not leaving them there

-acknowledging the significance of any positive change
+- acknowledging the significance of any positive change

 - engaging in radical love

 Maryland and Baltimore are not new spaces of resistance to unjust laws.
 From enslavement to racist drug policies, Marylanders have been surviving and fighting injustice for a long time.

 We, at BHRC, are inspired by a long history of resistance and survival in Maryland in the face of laws and systems designed to oppress.
 By learning this history and lifting up current justice movements we become stronger.
 We are also inspired by each other’s resilience today.
 We endeavour to spend our time, energy, and resources to advance justice–in and outside of our work with BHRC.